 The Latin Scholars is a dedicated group of alumni that has supported Fairfield Prep for more than three decades.
-Throughout the years, the Latin Scholars group has raised $100,000 in donations through an annual dinner, with all proceeds going to Prep-related charities and scholarships.
+Throughout the years, the Latin Scholars group has raised more than $200,000 in donations through an annual luncheon, with all proceeds going to Prep-related charities and scholarships.

-What began as a simple get together of old friends has since ballooned into a great event for alumni to get together and help support the future of Prep.
-But, despite the growth and charity, the Latin Scholars sticks to its low-key roots.
+The occasion began as a simple get together of old friends, and the low key theme continues.
 There are no paid employees, no red tape, no perks, no graft, no fraud.
-A bank account exists to cover postage, etc. and the balance never exceeds $100.
+A bank account exists to cover postage, etc… and the balance never exceeds $100.
 Just the way Fr.
-Murphy would like it.
+Murphy would like it!

 If you are a Prep Grad, no matter what your age, you are invited to join the group.
 Call the Prep Alumni Office for information at 203-254-4237.